How to File for Disability Benefits in New Jersey

 Once your application has been evaluated, the SSA will send your notification of approval or rejection.
 A notice of award letter will detail when and how much you can expect to be paid, while a denial letter will explain why you were turned down.
 Most rejections are due to medical issues, such as a determination that your disability is not severe enough to prevent you from working, though some denials are due to technical issues, such as earning too much income.

 When applying, it is important to consider consulting with an attorney.
 Applying for disability benefits with the help of an experienced attorney statistically increases your chance of approval.
 The process can be long, confusing, and difficult.
 Especially if you are too disabled to work, the difficulty of filling out and filing the applications may be too much to handle.
-Call our law offices today for a free consultation on your case.
+Call our Mercer County, NJ disability lawyers today for a free consultation on your case.

 What Should I Do if the SSA Denies My Disability Application?